CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/implementations/donations.md

 ### `set_donation_protection_params`
 !!! description "`FXSwap.set_donation_protection_params(_period: uint256, _threshold: uint256, _max_shares_ratio: uint256):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the factory from which the pool has been deployed.

-    Admin function to set donation protection parameters.
-These parameters control the anti-MEV protection mechanism.
+    Function to set donation protection parameters.
+These parameters control the anti-MEV protection mechanism and can be set to any value > 0.

     | Input              | Type      | Description                                                                 |
     | ------------------ | --------- | --------------------------------------------------------------------------- |